mongodb/docs-realm/examples/cpp/README.md

 cmake ../ -G Xcode
 ```

-Note: If you have previously run `CMake` for this project, you may see an
+If you have previously run `CMake` for this project, you may see this error:
-error:

 ```shell
 CMake Error: Error: generator : Xcode